 No neutral zone trap could stop my plastic warriors.
 I think that was because my players never strayed from their positions.
 Like the real-life Oilers often my goalie (usually Grant Fuhr) and defensemen (always Paul Coffey and Charlie Huddy) were left to defend my zone on their own.
 My forwards, even the usually conscientious Hunter, were more likely to be cherry picking than back checking.
 I must admit that Gretzky was often offside on many of the goals, but there were no linesmen anyways.

-Never able to skate very well, this was my way of living NHL dreams.
+Never able to skate seriously, this was my way of living NHL dreams.
 It became an obsession.
 I would practice by myself for hours on end, only because it wasn’t long before no one would want to play with me.
 I was too good, and if I was beaten (usually because I put the puck in my own net from a vigorous faceoff win) I was not a lot of fun to be around.
 I took the game way too seriously.
 I even kept detailed statistics on scraps of paper that cluttered the table in a pile only I could consider organized.

 The game even included a miniature Stanley Cup – the only piece of the game that I still have today.
 I found Lord Stanley’s mini Cup the other day to remind of these days of innocence.
 I became curious if others still shared this passion nowadays.
 I knew the games were still sold in stores, but surely the old game of rods and gears has taken a back seat to the incredible video games nowadays.